 Notification of Disability: It is the student’s responsibility to submit the Request for Disability Services form and to provide adequate and appropriate documentation of a disability in order to receive academic accommodations.
 [A link to the form and full information about documentation is shown below.]
 Documentation must be provided in a timely manner to ensure full resolution of accommodations prior to the term for which the student requests accommodations.
 This will allow time to make all necessary arrangements prior to the initial class meeting.
 Documentation should be submitted to Florenda Jarrard, Assistant Director of Academic Support Services, Campus Box 46 (fax # 816-505-5445).
 A copy of the Request form and documentation will be securely retained in the student’s electronic file.

 Students who have received disability services in high school will find helpful information regarding their rights, responsibilities, and transition from high school to university from the Missouri Association for Higher Education and Disabilities (MO-AHEAD).
-Click on the link below to go to the MO-AHEAD webpage.
-Once there, click the link for "The Guidebook."
-There you can find a link to the Table of Contents to help you find more information.
+Click on the link below to find helpful resources from MO-AHEAD to help students.

 Additional information can also be found at the website for the Office of Civil Rights, http://www2.ed.gov/about/offices/list/ocr/transition.html